Elvas Tower: Discussing include files (was variable mass() ) - Elvas Tower

 My one suggestion on the matter is to give Include files for different purposes different filenames.
 An include file for a .wag and a .eng both shouldn't be .inc.

-#6 User is online Genma Saotome
+#6 User is offline Genma Saotome

 • Owner Emeritus and Admin